mauritssilvis/challenges/java/executable_jar_maven/README.md

 ```

 Such an error is caused by a faulty specification of the main class of your project.
-To solve this problem, ensure that the Maven JAR plugin is properly configured in the `build` section of the Maven project object model, `pom.xml`.
+To solve this problem, ensure that the Maven JAR plugin is properly configured in the `build` section of the project object model, `pom.xml`.
 In particular, specify the proper fully qualified path of the class with which execution has to start.
 For the current project, the configuration of the Maven JAR plugin looks as follows: